Juneyy/PCA-on-Pokemon-Dataset/README.md

 Some dataset gets too large and takes plenty of time to train.
 Principal component analysis tries to reduce the columns by transforming them into new axis.
 I have been a big Pokemon fan since I was a kid.
 I wanted to do some analysis of the stats.

 ## Dataset
-We are taking the base stats (attack, defense, speed, special attack, special defense) and what the type is strong or weak against to determine the Pokemon type.
+We are taking the base stats (hp, attack, defense, speed, special attack, special defense) and what the type is strong or weak against to determine the Pokemon type.

 ## PCA
 Before taking the PCA, PCA expects a normal distribution.
 Every column is subtracted by the mean of each column and divided by the standard deviation of each column.